9 types of range hoods

 Proper ventilation is essential for keeping your kitchen feeling and smelling like home.
 And you have options.
 You can choose something small and discreet that gets the job done or a powerful appliance that helps clear the air while being the centerpiece of your kitchen.
 This article will break down the different types of kitchen hoods to help you decide what will work best for your kitchen as well as your family’s cooking habits.

-What are the different types of kitchen hoods?
+What are the different types of range hoods?

-Different types of kitchen hoods include undercabinet, wall-mount canopy, island canopy, hood liners, retractable downdraft and microwave hood combinations.
+Different types of kitchen hoods include under-cabinet, wall-mount canopy, island canopy, hood liners, retractable downdraft and microwave hood combinations.
 You can also opt for a custom hood that matches your cabinetry.
 What you choose will depend on your kitchen layout, cooking routines and aesthetic preferences.
+Learn more about range hood trends and features to consider for your kitchen.

 1. Undercabinet range hoods